RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/creating-databases.md

     Security Groups that you would like to use.
 1. If you have contacted support to enable SSL/TLS certificates, you can add SSL Client Authentication to your database here.
-For specific information on this process, see [Securing Redis Enterprise Cloud Connections with
-    SSL/TLS]({{< relref "/rc/securing-redis-cloud-connections.md" >}}).
+For specific information on this process, see [Securing Redis Cloud Essentials Connections with SSL/TLS]({{< relref "/rc/securing-redis-cloud-connections.md" >}}).
 1. For more advanced options, click on **More Options**.
 1. Choose a [Data Eviction